 The Board of Bar Commissioners has entered into a contract with Fastcase to provide free online legal research for State Bar members.
 Fastcase provides research for case law, statutes, court rules, regulations, attorney general opinions, etc. Fastcase has databases covering New Mexico, all state libraries, and all federal and bankruptcy jurisdictions.
-Expenses of \$25,000 are captured under information technology.
+Fastcase Software expenses of \$29,000 are included in the information technology expenses.

 Revenue

-Administrative Fees - ,
+Administrative Fees \$ 45,000

+ECL Participant Fees 20,000

+Interest Earned 2,000

-Late Fees ,
+Late Fees 55,000

-Licensing Fees 1,929,500
+Licensing Fees 2,037,450

-PDC Rentals
+PDC Rentals 107,400

-Rent 19,000
+Rent 19,750

-Total Revenue 3 2,124,460
+Total Revenue \$ 2,286,600

 Expenses

-A dyortising 500
+Advertising \$ 500

-Advertising\$
+Awards 1,500

-Capital Outlay 25,000
+Capital Outlay 30,000

-Direct Supplies - PDC 5,000
+Direct Supplies - DPC 5,000

-Dues/Subscriptions 4,000
+Dues & Subscriptions 2,750

-Equipment 2,300
+Furniture & Equipment 7,400

-Merchant Service/Bank Fees 5,250

-In-Kind Support of Foundation 115,800
+In-Kind Support of Foundation 134,000

-Information Technology 84,800
+Information Technology 135,500

-Insurance 36,400
+Insurance 39,600

-Interest Expense 75,200
+Interest 56,000

-Janitorial & Supplies 23,700
+Janitorial & Supplies 23,900

 Landscape Maintenance 4,700

+Merchant Service/Bank Fees 4,250

-Mileage 3,000
+Mileage 2,000

-Mortgage Principal 49,545
+Mortgage Principal 55,000

-Office Supplies 3,000
+Office Supplies 2,000

-Paper Shredding 4,100
+Outreach 3,000

-Payroll 743,600
+Payroll 969,000

-Professional Services 22,300
+Professional Services 25,200

-Repairs/Maintenance 12,600
+Repairs & Maintenance 12,600

-Service Contracts 9,800
+Service Contracts 11,300

-Taxes/Fees 50,000
+Staff Education/Morale/Travel 26,000

+Taxes & Fees 60,000

-Utilities 71,600
+Utilities 69,700

-Total Expenses \$ 1,352,195
+Total Expenses \$ 1 ,680,900

-B. Office of the General Counsel
+B. Office of the General Counsel and Law Practice Management

 The Office of the General Counsel is a professional office that assists the State Bar and the Bar Foundation with policy and regulatory functions of an integrated bar.
-Specifically, its functions are to protect the legal and policy interests of the State Bar; assist in governance and regulatory functions; provide a professional legal resource for leadership, volunteers and staff; assist with outreach to the judiciary; and advise in the areas of legislative, executive and judicial processes.
+Specifically, its functions are to protect the legal and policy interests of the State Bar; assist in governance and regulatory functions; provide a professional legal resource for leadership, volunteers and staff; assist with outreach to the judiciary; advise in the areas of legislative, executive and judicial processes; and creating a law practice management platform for future member support.
 In addition to the internal support provided to the State Bar as noted above, the Office of General Counsel advises, provides legal support, and administers the following programs: